Note that all images and video presented here are copyright protected and may not be copied or shared for commercial purposes

-Soon we will offer an upgraded version AllSky+, which has an additional camera with 1.13mm fisheye lens on top.
+Starting from 2022, we will exclusively offer an upgraded version AllSky7+, which has an additional camera with 1.13mm fisheye lens on top.
 This camera records the full sky at once and provides improved photometry and astrometry of particularly bright fireballs.

 Beside the cameras, the dome contains a power supply and an ethernet switch for each camera.
 Each camera has a black paper baffle.
 The dome is painted from the inside with two color layers - silver outside and pale black inside.
 That reduces internal reflections and the thermal influx.